Tokyo Olympics digest: Canadian women win first-ever gold in football | DW | 06.08.2021

 Sweden dominated for the remainder of regulation time and the 30 minutes of extra time but failed to turn the pressure into efforts on goal.

-For Canada it was just the second Olympic gold medal in football, the men having won gold in a three-team tournament at the 1904 Games in St. Louis.
+For Canada it was just the second Olympic gold medal in football, the men having won gold when a team from Galt, Ontario represented the country in a three-team tournament at the 1904 Games in St. Louis.

 As part of the Canadian team midfielder Quinn made history beyond winning the country's first Olympic gold medal in women's football.
-The 25-year-old midfielder from Toronto became the first openly transgender and non-binary athlete to win an Olympic medal.
+The 25-year-old midfielder from Toronto, who was in the starting 11, became the first openly transgender and non-binary athlete to win an Olympic medal.

-According to Canada's national public broadcaster, CBC, Quinn had come out publicly as transgender in a social media post last autumn, changing their pronouns to they/them and now goes by one name.
+Quinn earned their first cap for Canada in 2014 and won bronze at the 2016 Rio Games, but only came out as transgender last autumn.

+"I wanted to be my authentic self in all spheres of my life and one of those is being in a public space," Quinn said at the time.
+"So that was one of the reasons behind it, because I was tired of being misgendered and everything like that."

 The 400-meter distance belongs to the Bahamas at the Tokyo Olympics, with Shaunae Miller-Uibo following in the footsteps of male compatriot Steven Gardiner to win the women's final on Friday.